ubercomrade/Mimosa.jl/docs/src/quickstart.md

 )
 ```

-Site ranges are one-based and inclusive in the Julia API.
-JSON serialization
-converts them to zero-based half-open coordinates.
+Site collections store one-based scan positions in `starts`.
+For models with
+context, the physical motif starts at `start + site_start_offset(model)`.
+JSON
+serialization is available for comparison results, not site collections.

 ## Null Distributions